New Chamber services: HR, H&S, Legal & Tax

 Keep up-to-date on foreign exchange developments and news with our ChamberFX weekly briefs and monthly newsletters.
 These valuable insights are provided by Damon Ellam, International Payments UK, MoneyCorp.
 Damon is our regional representative and will be providing useful monthly FX forecasts to help chamber members with their currency strategies.

-Please see below my thoughts for this month, a calendar of the upcoming FX market risk events to watch out for in May, and interest rate & FX rate predictions.
+Please see below our thoughts for this month, a calendar of the upcoming FX market risk events to watch out for in June, as well as interest rate & FX rate predictions.

 Best regards,